Skip to content

 RoleTypical permissionsSeparation note

-Fleet operatorRun validation, view evidenceCannot approve prod remediation
+Fleet operatorRun validation, view evidenceCannot approve production remediation

 Policy adminDefine autonomy boundariesNo direct production execution